 The Currency Asset Class: A New Era of Investment Opportunity

 The Archive: Merk White Papers

-Please subscribe to Merk Insights by clicking here to be informed as we analyze the global dynamics playing out.
-Also, please click here to register for the Merk Webinar: Quarter 1 Update on the Economy and Currencies which will take place on Thursday, April 19th at 4:15pm ET / 1:15pm PT.
+Bernanke also attacks the gold standard for causing havoc in the currency markets.
+Please subscribe to our newsletter to be informed as we provide food for thought about the relationship between gold and currencies.
+We will also discuss what investors may want to do in a world that has moved further and further away from the gold standard.
+Subscribe to Merk Insights by clicking here.
+Also, please click here to register for the Merk Webinar: Quarter 1 Update on the Economy and Currencies which will take place on Thursday, April 19th at 4:15pm EF / 1:15pm PT.
 We manage the Merk Funds, including the Merk Hard Currency Fund.
 To learn more about the Funds, please visit www.merkfunds.com.

 Manager of the Merk Hard Currency Fund, Asian Currency Fund, Absolute Return Currency Fund, and Currency Enhanced U.S. Equity Fund, www.merkfunds.com